eslachance/enmap/docs/api-docs.md

 ### enmap.hasProp(key, path) ⇒ <code>boolean</code>
 Returns whether or not the property exists within an object or array value in enmap.
+DEPRECATION WARNING: WILL BE REMOVED IN ENMAP 6!
+Use has() instead!

 **Kind**: instance method of [<code>Enmap</code>](#Enmap)
 **Returns**: <code>boolean</code> - Whether the property exists.